Ulmus × hollandica

 The botanical name hollandica was first used for an elm variety by Plukenet in 1697 in describing a cultivar of this group now called 'Major'.
+Elms exported from the Netherlands to Germany in 1634 as 'Dutch elms' may have been 'Major'.

 Description

 In form and foliage, the trees are broadly intermediate between the two species.
 F1 hybrids between wych and field elm are fully fertile, but produce widely variant progeny.
 Many also inherit the suckering habit of their field elm parent.
 Both Richens and Rackham noted that examples in the East Anglian hybridization zone were sometimes pendulous in form.
+In 1948 Melville described the experience of researching near the Hertfordshire-Essex border: "Groups of related hybrids occupy some of the valleys, forming distinct local races.
+Often, on passing over the brow of a hill from one valley to the next the elm population changes."